In this guide

 - The ability of the fund to discharge its existing and prospective liabilities.

-It also must show it has considered the insurance requirements of members and taken out policies, where required, if insurance outside of superannuation is inadequate.
+It also must show that it has considered the insurance requirements of members and taken out policies, where required, if insurance held outside super is inadequate.

 "Your SMSF investment strategy should be in writing and be tailored and specific to your fund's circumstances.
 It should not be a repeat of the legislation", the ATO says.